SBLOCKLAR/Portfolio/README.md

 This is my first portfolio website!

 What was your motivation?
-    To find a satisfying and fulfilling career
+    To find a satisfying and fulfilling career in frontend web development

 Why did you build this project?
-    To build a website that demonstrated my knowledge and skills in Frontend Web Development.
+    To build a website that demonstrates my knowledge and skills in Frontend Web Development.

 What did you learn?
     How to build a website from the bottom up!
-    How to write a README.
-    How to use Git/GitHub

 What makes your project stand out?